 “Photography As ART” script shows how James creates his art using only light, camera, and optics, in addition to considerable logistical planning, technical experimentation, patience and dedication.

-The Shenandoah photograph was taken in Vineyard Haven Harbor along the Vineyard Sound, which has a long seafaring history that has been well recorded since the area’s discovery by Italian explorer Verrazano.
+The FIGUREHEAD photograph was taken in Vineyard Haven Harbor along the Vineyard Sound, which has a long seafaring history that has been well recorded since the area’s discovery by Italian explorer Verrazano.
 It was by British invasion fleets during the Revolutionary War, merchant and whaling ships, and is the graveyard to thousands of ships lost in storms.

 Image 22, 23, 24 of beautiful figurehead examples are shown in pans, tilts, and overall.
-NARRATOR:

-This 108 foot square topsail schooner was owned by Bob Douglas, from the Quaker Oats family.
+This 108-foot square topsail schooner was owned by Bob Douglas, from the Quaker Oats family.
 I needed his permission to use his vessel, and one day I came on board to find him at the helm and asked.
 I had been terribly nervous about being rejected, there being no other option, but I was elated when he gave me the go ahead.
 I can only guess that that my established reputation as a photographer in the area influenced his decision.

-Another nagging concern was how the real female figurehead was going to maintain a position at the bow without being tied up, which would have spoiled the purity of the photograph (Photoshop wasn’t an option yet, and is never an option in his photographic art).
+The next nagging concern was how the real female figurehead was going to maintain a position at the bow without being tied up, which would have spoiled the purity of the photograph (Photoshop wasn’t an option yet, and is never an option in his photographic art).
 Again, there was elation in finding the bow sprit was long enough to hold her.

 Image 26 and 27 shows two of the works by Norman Rockwell in pans, tilts, overall, and is followed by Image 28, The STANBY LINE illusion.

-and UNION TRAIN STATION, CHICAGO, only in this case people are standing by to when it’s time to board the ferry.
-While they wait they go off to buy donuts and coffee, or play ball, throw a Frisbee for their dog, at the water’s edge look out over the harbor, or simply pass the time reading.
+Another of James’ photographic art pieces were logistics and staging take center stage is called the STANBY LINE illusion.
+It draws on similar backdrop as Norman Rockwell’s COMMUTERS WAITING AT CRESTWOOD TRAIN STATION and UNION TRAIN STATION, CHICAGO, only in this case people are standing by on line for when it’s time to board the ferry.
+While they wait, they go off to buy donuts and coffee, or play ball, throw a Frisbee for their dog, sit at the water’s edge look out over the harbor, or simply pass the time reading.
 (With a sense of humor) Oh my, I guess some also get in some nude sunbathing before leaving the dock…

 THE END of Scene Four